GuiServer on Github

 GuiServer is a special tool that makes it relatively easy to implement GUI frameworks for different programming languages.

-Thus, the program acting as a GUI server, as a service to provide client applications with a graphical interface.
-The client is a program, written on any programming language which can work with tcp/ip connections (almost everyone can) and which has a relatively small library, that runs the GuiServer process, connect to it, and exchanges data with it according to the specified protocol.
+The program acting, sorry for the tautology, as a GUI server, as a service to provide client applications with a graphical interface.
+The client is a program, written on any programming language, which has a relatively small library, that runs the GuiServer process, connect to it, and exchanges data with it according to the specified protocol.

 I started writing GuiServer to make GUI framework for Go language.
 This framework is called External, you can find it at Github.
 Besides, I make a similar library for Harbour - mostly for debugging.
 But it is became clear soon, that the same GUI framework can be done at minimal cost for other languages, too, - for Python, Java, C, and even for Perl and (yes, yes!) for PHP.

-Since we have tcp/ip communication between client and server processes, they can be run on different computers in the network, and this opens the door for quite interesting ways of using this technology.
+The client and server processes can be run on different computers in the network, and this opens the door for quite interesting ways of using this technology.

 GuiServer is written on Harbour + HwGUI, and it is a good choice not only because using of this pair is most convenient for me personally.
 Such an implementation